MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/hololens2-deployment.md

 1. For rapid iteration and testing, We **strongly recommend** using [Holographic remoting](/windows/mixed-reality/develop/unity/preview-and-debug-your-app) on HoloLens 2.
 2. Without the need to Compile + Deploy, Holographic Remoting cuts down the time used for testing on the device.
-3. You can also play in Unity directly with the PC's current OpenXR runtime, including [Windows Mixed Reality](https://www.microsoft.com/p/openxr-tools-for-windows-mixed-reality/9n5cvvl23qbt), [SteamVR on OpenXR](https://www.steamvr.com/), or even [Quest Link](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/).
+3. You can also play in Unity directly with the PC's current OpenXR runtime, including [Windows Mixed Reality](https://www.microsoft.com/p/openxr-tools-for-windows-mixed-reality/9n5cvvl23qbt), and [SteamVR on OpenXR](https://www.steamvr.com/).
 See our complete list [here](../debugging-and-testing.md).

 ## Deploying to Device